Andrew-Chen-Wang/template-nextjs/README.md

 ## Usage

 - [ ] Replace all mentions of `template-nextjs` with your own project
 - [ ] Delete the LICENSE file.
-Optionally replace with a proprietary license.
+Optionally, replace with a proprietary license.
 - [ ] Rename .template.env to .env and fill out the remaining values

 There is a setup script in bin/setup.sh that simply installs mise if you want